OMAS-IIIF/oldaplib/docs/propertyclass.md

 # PropertyClass

+For the inline documentation of the PropertyClass click [here](/python_docstrings/propertyclass).

 Properties represent and important part of data modelling based on RDF: In triple of the form
 ```
 object – predicate – subject